MorioSnek/wifi-traffic-classification/README.md

 ```

 The folders respect the following logic:
-- `data/`: contains all the data files, mostly the generated plots.
+- `img/`: contains all the generated plot files.
+- `src/`: contains the source code for the project, including any scripts or modules used for analysis and visualization.
+- `models/`: contains the output dedicated to the machine learning part.
 - `private/`: contains sensitive data that will not be shared publicly.
 Contains the original capture and its processing results.
 Can be requested by the course instructor.
-- `src/`: contains the source code for the project, including any scripts or modules used for analysis and visualization.
 - `requirements.txt`: lists the Python packages required to run the project.

 ## Capture Processing